Enhanced-World-Foundation/EssentialCrisisSoftware/README.md

 4 Why Open Source Community / Crowd Development?
 5 License & Contribution Framework (WIP)
 6 We Need You - To Specialists
+7 Who is behind this! ...and more about.

 ## 1. Four Operational Scenarios